abrensch/brouter/docs/developers/profile_developers_guide.md

   L[km] * elevationbufferreduce[%] * 10.
 The elevation to Elevationcost
   conversion ratio is given by `up/downhill[maxslope]cost`.

-Whether `up/downhillmaxslope` or `up/downhillmaxslopecost` is used as conversion ratio depends on whether the elevation was accumulated below or above the slope thresholds set in `up/downhillmaxslope`.
+Whether `up/downhillmaxslope` or `up/downhillmaxslopecost` is used as conversion ratio depends on whether the elevation was accumulated below or above the slope threshold values defined in `up/downhillmaxslope`.

 Example:   Let's examine steady slopes with `elevationmaxbuffer=10`, `elevationpenaltybuffer=5`, `elevationbufferreduce=0.5`, `cutoffs=1.5`,